FBI head confirms Russia election probe, says Moscow backed Trump

 "They'll be back in 2020.
 They may be back in 2018.
 And one of the lessons they may draw from this is that they were successful because they introduced chaos and division and discord and sowed doubt about the nature of this amazing country of ours and our democratic process," he said.

-The rare open congressional intelligence committee hearing revealed a stark partisan divide.
-Republicans, who hold a majority of seats on the panel, largely concentrated their questions on leaks of classified information to the media - a concern that Trump frequently mentions.

-Democrats sought to highlight links between the Republican's campaign and Moscow and to shoot down Trump's wiretapping claim.
+Clinton's fellow Democrats feel Comey played an inappropriate role in the 2016 presidential contest by issuing a statement shortly before Election Day reviving an investigation of Clinton's use of a private email server.
+Then, just two days before the election, Comey announced the FBI was sticking by a decision made months earlier that no criminal charges were warranted.

-(Additional reporting by Doina Chiacu; Writing by Alistair Bell and Patricia Zengerle; Editing by Bill Trott and Cynthia Osterman)
+(Additional reporting by Doina Chiacu and Phil Stewart; Writing by Alistair Bell, Patricia Zengerle and Richard Cowan; Editing by Bill Trott and Cynthia Osterman)

 1.1k